 When spending time at Disney I’m always working to confirm my facts and tips to keep up to date and this trip I discovered a big change to the Retreat selection process.

-In the past it was possible to volunteer to take part in the ceremony, you’d just go by City Hall in the morning to do so (first come first served).
+In the past it was possible to volunteer to take part in the ceremony You’d just go by City Hall in the morning to do so (first come first served).

 But the new procedure is quite different.
 The veteran participant is selected at random by the Magic Kingdom Entertainment Department.
 They didn’t share how they make the selection but I have a few thoughts.